Failure Frame: Media

-Light novel
+Light novels

 Written by Kaoru Shinozaki, the series began serialization on the novel posting website Shōsetsuka ni Narō on November 24, 2017.
 The series was later acquired by Overlap, who began publishing the series in print with illustrations by KWKM on July 25, 2018.
-As of December 2022, ten volumes have been released.
+As of April 2025, thirteen volumes and one short story volume have been released.

-In July 2020, Seven Seas Entertainment announced that they licensed the novels for English publication.
+In July 2020, Seven Seas Entertainment announced that they had licensed the novels for English publication.

-Volume list
+Volumes

 Manga

 A manga adaptation, with composition by Keyaki Uchi-Uchi and illustrations by Shō Uyoshi, began serialization on the Comic Gardo manga website on July 26, 2019.
-As of December 2022, the series individual chapters have been collected into seven tankōbon volumes.
+As of May 2025, the series individual chapters have been collected into twelve tankōbon volumes.

 In July 2020, Seven Seas Entertainment announced that they also licensed the manga adaptation for English publication.